 In the Summer, after a gestation of approximately 90 days after fertilization, female aardwolves give birth to two to five cubs.

-Aardwolf cubs remain solely underground in a den, often an old aardvark, porcupine, or springhare burrow, for the first month.
+Aardwolf cubs remain solely underground in a den, often an old aardvark (Orycteropus afer), porcupine, or spring hare (Pedetes capensis) burrow, for the first month.
 Most aardwolf dens are oval-shaped, about 32 centimeters high and 42 centimeters wide at the single entrance and rapidly narrowing to about 20 by 30 centimeters inside the tunnel.
 Dens are sought for refuge during the day and are regularly slept in for six-eight weeks at a time before another den is used, though a den may be re-occupied 6-18 months later.

 Males and female aardwolves care for their young through the first, juvenile year.
 While the pups are still small, males invest most of their energy in guarding the den against black-backed jackals (Canis mesomelas) while females leave to forage.
 Guarding is necessary for aardwolf cub survival, but males only guard cubs if some are his offspring.